foliant-docs/foliantcontrib.slate/README.md

 You don't have to put anything in the config to use Slate backend.
 If it is installed, Foliant detects it.

-To customize the output, use options in `backend_config.mkdocs` section:
+To customize the output, use options in `backend_config.slate` section:

 ```yaml
 backend_config: